-The MariaDB server is an open source fast and robust database server that is based on the MySQL technology.
 MariaDB is a relational database that converts data into structured information and provides an SQL interface for accessing data.
-It includes multiple storage engines and plugins, as well as geographic information system (GIS) and JavaScript Object Notation (JSON) features.
+It includes multiple storage engines and plug-ins, as well as geographic information system (GIS) and JavaScript Object Notation (JSON) features.